department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 ### Ready to apply?

-<a class="usa-button-primary va-button-primary" href="/burials-and-memorials/application/pre-need-determination-10007/">Apply for a Pre-need Determination</a>
+<a class="usa-button-primary va-button-primary" href="/burials-and-memorials/application/pre-need-determination-10007/">Apply for Pre-need Eligibility</a>

 ### Other ways to apply